CrzyHAX91/dropshipv2/README.md

 ## Installation and Setup

-[Include your existing installation and setup instructions here]
+[Your existing installation and setup instructions]

 ## AI Helpdesk

 The AI Helpdesk provides automated customer support.
-To access the helpdesk, navigate to the '/helpdesk' URL after starting the application.
+To access the helpdesk, navigate to the '/helpdesk/' URL after starting the application.

+Note: The current implementation is a placeholder.
+To fully implement the AI functionality, update the helpdesk_api view in views.py.

 ## Running the Application

-[Include your existing instructions for running the application]
+[Your existing instructions for running the application]

 ## Admin Access

-[Include your existing admin access instructions]
+[Your existing admin access instructions]

 ## Security and Automation

-[Include your existing security and automation details]
+[Your existing security and automation details]

+## Future Improvements

+- Implement actual AI model integration for the helpdesk
+- Add conversation history storage for the helpdesk
+- Develop admin controls for managing the helpdesk